-Get your caffeine kick while shopping in the 9 Straatjes or Jordaan at one of this mini-chain’s two cosy coffee bars.
+Get your caffeine kick while shopping in the 9 Straatjes or Jordaan at one of this mini-chain’s two cozy coffee bars.
 Whether you go for the purest pour-overs or perfectly pulled flat-whites with silky foam, the premium organic Tanzanian coffee beans will have you percolating with pleasure.
-There are also fresh juices, patisserie and some breakfast and lunch options on offer.
+There are also fresh juices, patisserie, and some breakfast and lunch options on offer.
 The service has enthusiasts screaming for joy, and if we're to believe the company website, that's because "Providing the ultimate experience to our guests is our reason for living."

 03 of 16

 The local laptop set hunch overhanging tables at this strikingly renovated former cinema (Ceintuurbaan 282-284).
 The soaring ceilings offer plenty of room for all those big ideas, while the color scheme of beachy beiges keeps stress levels under control.